 1971: The Temptations went to #1 on the Billboard R&B chart with “Just My Imagination (Running Away with Me).”
 A month later, the single reached #1 on the Hot 100 pop chart.

-1972: Badfinger’s single “Baby Blue” was released in US, where it reached #14 on the Billboard Hot 100 and #9 on the Cash Box Top 100 charts.
+1972: Badfinger released “Baby Blue,” the second single from their fourth studio album, Straight Up, in the US.
+It reached #14 on the Billboard Hot 100 and #9 on the Cash Box Top 100 charts.

 1976: “Fooled Around and Fell in Love” by Elvin Bishop entered Billboard Hot 100, where it later became his only top 40 hit, peaking at #3.